 Wood fuel

-Replace your wood heater for a more efficient electric option.
+Remove and replace your wood heater for a more efficient electric option.
 You’ll reduce air pollution and greenhouse gas emissions.
 And you can get a financial incentive to do so.
 If you want to keep using your wood heater, use dry wood and don’t overfill with logs.

-Replace your wood heater
+Remove and replace your wood heater

 Wood smoke contains pollutants that harm the environment and your health.